The Downside of AI Powered Transformation — Part 2

 The acceleration of job transformation and worker skill development needs to be increased with attention to and understanding of career paths during disruption.
 Rather than training people to execute a task, transformation efforts must include training how to think and solve problems.

-For more information on Government's role in AI
+For more information on Government's role in AI, read this blog!

 About contributing author Seth Earley: Seth Earley is Editor, Data Analytics, IT Professional Magazine from the IEEE and CEO of Earley Information Science (EIS).
 His interests include Knowledge Strategy, Data and Information Architecture, Search-based Applications and Information Findability solutions.
 Seth has worked with a diverse roster of Fortune 1000 companies helping them to achieve higher levels of operating performance by making information more findable, usable and valuable through integrated enterprise architectures supporting analytics, e-commerce and customer experience applications.